zerodivide1/zerodivide1.github.io/_posts/2016-05-13-considering-a-macbook-pro.md

 date: 2016-05-13 17:00:00 -0800
 comments: true
 ---
+tl;dr:
+> Considering switching to a Mac because of the consistency of platform with the
+> environments I frequently interact with (\*nix systems), and MacBooks are some
+> of the best performing laptops I've ever seen, able to handle my current needs.
+> Though I still feel dirty even considering the platform switch.

 Just as the title says, recently I've been considering replacing my personal laptop with a MacBook Pro, and it makes me feel dirty.
 People who have known me for a long time or who have been reading my blog for a while know that I have